bvinsite/slate/source/includes/_tags.md

 ## Tags

-Tags are used to categorize Products or Articles
+Tags are used to categorize Articles

 > Example Tag